 A TRANSITION TO ALUMINUM PRINTS

-Up until recently I have offered my photography to collectors as pigment ink prints on cotton rag paper.
-Prints were then framed under anti-reflection, UV light protective glass.
+Up until recently I offered my photography to collectors as pigment ink prints on cotton rag paper.
+Prints were then archivally mounted and framed under anti-reflection, UV light protective glass.

-I am now transitioning into offering my work with the process of Dye Sublimation Onto Aluminum.
+I have now transitioned into offering most of my work with the process of Dye Sublimation Into Aluminum.

-I am making this change for a number of reasons, first and foremost, because the process is extraordinary at capturing my images with accuracy, depth, sharpness, color saturation and impact.
+I am making this change for a number of reasons.
+The process is extraordinary at capturing my images with accuracy, depth, sharpness, color saturation and impact.
 It is like no other process I have ever seen and you have to see it to appreciate my reasons for making this change.
-Since the image is actually sublimated INTO the aluminum it displays a certain quality of depth that I have never witnessed in the reproduction of my work.
+Since the image is actually sublimated INTO the aluminum it displays a certain quality of depth and presence that I have never witnessed in the reproduction of my work.